DevSeanD/Python-Projects/README.md

  DeckOfCards.py - A logical implementation of a deck of cards that allows for shuffling as well as outputing contents.
 Created with the intention to use as a foundation to later build card games.

  BlackJack.py - A simple game of blackjack using the DeckOfCards.py file as the foundatation.

+ Bullet_Journal.py - A bullet journal that I designed in order to help me stay focused and stay on track.